Research

 repository

-Ballet was developed during my postdoc to tackle the challenges faced by cross-functional DevOps teams in Edge Computing and Cyber-Physical Systems.
+Ballet was developed during my first postdoc to tackle the challenges faced by cross-functional DevOps teams in Edge Computing and Cyber-Physical Systems.
 Ballet is a fast, decentralized tool that automates choreographies for cross-DevOps reconfigurations.
 Each node handles its own coordination, planning, and execution, making reconfiguration seamless.
 Ballet's planner uses constraint programming to infer a local reconfiguration plan.
 However, such a plan often has consequences on depending services.
 Then, using a gossip protocole alongside a consensus algorithm, these consequences are formalized as constraints and propagated through the network.
 The execution phase of Ballet decentralizes Concerto, ensuring efficient and reliable reconfigurations across distributed systems.

 SparkTE